 As I mentioned above, you do need to install one default WordPress theme.
 It’s not necessary to activate the default theme.
 You just need a default theme available in your WordPress installation.

 You need this default theme for safety precautions.
 If your current/active theme breaks for any reason, the default theme will be activated automatically.

 Also, if you reset your website for any reason, a default theme is required for it.
 Otherwise, you’ll get a broken site after the reset process.

 It will not only increase the “Site Health” but also improve the performance of your website.

 WordPress update available

 It means that you’re using an older version of WordPress.
-You need to update your website to the latest version of WordPress.
+And now you need to update your website to the latest version.
 But be sure to take a complete backup of your website before updating.